-I had seen photos of this place before my visit, but I was still completely blown away by the grandeur of it.
+I had seen photos of this square before my visit, but I was still completely blown away by the grandeur of it.
 Don’t forget to come back to this place late at night.
 The lights make it look even more magical and the best thing is that the place is a bit less crowded compared to the day time.

 Mannekin Pis is located barely a 5-minute walk from the Grand Palace.
 Brussels has three “pis” (i.e. urinating) statues throughout the old town, but Mannekin Pis is the most famous of them all.
 It is a tiny bronze statue of a small boy, who has been a peeing fountain since the early 17th century.
 All over Brussels, shops sell replicas in the form of statues, chocolates, fridge magnets… you name it, and they have it.

 My thoughts after seeing the Mannekin Pis in person – “huh, is that it??”
 We literally spent less than 5 minutes here.

 This statue is often dressed up in costume right from Elvis Presley to Michael Jackson to Santa Claus.
 Note that the statue that you see here is not the original.
 If you wish to see the actual boy, then make your way to the Museum of the City of Brussels.

 In addition to Mannekin Pis, you will also find Jeanneke Pis – the girl version.
 She is squatting, actually squatting.
 You can find this one at Impasse de la Fidélité near Rue des Bouchers.